Predictive Communications for Low-Altitude Networks: Case Study and Security Extensions

-This section validates our layered proactive framework through a comprehensive case study focused on predictive interference mitigation \cite{LiChe:J25}, with key results illustrated in Fig.~\ref{fig:routing_illustration}.
-First, the large-scale layer demonstrates strategic adaptability, exploiting aircraft mobility for delay-tolerant tasks (Fig.~\ref{fig:routing_illustration}(b)) while using multi-hop relays for delay-sensitive tasks (Fig.~\ref{fig:routing_illustration}(c)).
-The middle-scale layer then performs tactical timing coordination based on channel dynamics, scheduling a high-power, rapid transmission for the degrading first two hops in Fig.~\ref{fig:routing_illustration}(b) while using a low-power, longer transmission for the improving last hop.
-The small-scale layer ensures fine-grained interference control, strategically reducing transmit power when aircraft operate near sensitive ground nodes, a behavior confirmed by the colorbar.
-As validated in Fig.~\ref{fig:routing_illustration}(d), this holistic, proactive strategy consistently achieves a significant reduction in aggregate interference power compared to traditional terrestrial (such as aggregate-based communication) and space (such as space-time-based communication) communication baselines, with this advantage becoming more pronounced as network load increases.
+This section validates our layered predictive framework through a case study on interference mitigation \cite{LiChe:J26}, with key results illustrated in Fig.~\ref{fig:routing_illustration}.
+First, the large-scale layer demonstrates strategic adaptability, exploiting aircraft mobility for delay-tolerant tasks (Fig.~\ref{fig:routing_illustration}(a.2)) while using multi-hop relays for delay-sensitive tasks (Fig.~\ref{fig:routing_illustration}(a.3)).
+The middle-scale layer then performs tactical timing coordination based on channel dynamics, scheduling a high-power, rapid transmission for the degrading first two hops in Fig.~\ref{fig:routing_illustration}(a.2) while using a low-power, longer transmission for the improving last hop.
+The small-scale layer ensures fine-grained interference control, strategically reducing transmit power when aircraft operate near sensitive ground nodes. {Compared with the classical aggregate-based baseline (routing on a static graph with locally coordinated handovers) and the space-time-based baseline (routing on a space-time graph with fixed, equally spaced handover times),} the proposed layered strategy consistently achieves a larger reduction in aggregate interference power, as validated in Fig.~\ref{fig:routing_illustration}(b), with this advantage becoming more pronounced as network load increases. {Note that goal-oriented network formulations reduce the computational burden and keep centralized implementation tractable.}

+Although this case study focuses on interference-aware communications, the same layered predictive framework is also well-suited for security-oriented designs in low-altitude networks.
+By appropriately augmenting the optimization objectives and constraints with security-related metrics, predictive routing, handover timing, and power control can be tailored to minimize exposure to suspected jamming or high-risk regions in space and time; radio-map-assisted channel prediction can serve as a prior for anomaly detection in positioning and control signals ({\em e.g.}, GPS spoofing or link hijacking); and the hierarchical timing structure naturally supports geofencing- and time-aware scheduling policies that avoid transmitting sensitive data over vulnerable links or areas, without altering the core architecture of the framework.